 Is this something that has just recently come to light – no. In 2005, I wrote an opt-in piece titled “Customer Service is Dead” (or some variation of that).
-14 years later, I believed this still held true – until a visit to Chipotle and Trader Joe’s gave me a gleam of hope (and the inspiration to write this blog).
+Even recently, I still believed this still held true – until a visit to Chipotle and Trader Joe’s gave me a gleam of hope (and the inspiration to write this blog).

 My Chipotle story was observed, not experienced.

 Heads up – both stories are kinda long so if you want to just get to the point, skip three paragraphs.

 I was standing in line and there were two women who were placing their orders.
 One was somewhat loud, quite rude, and very demanding.
 Her friend was more on the passive side and if she didn’t speak loud enough or state her opinion strong enough, her friend did it for her.
 The passive one, closest to me, was a vegetarian.
 Why is this important?
 Chipotle’s policy is if they are handling an order that is subject to allergies or dietary restrictions, they are supposed to change their gloves.